 - Headaches at the base of the skull

 - Pain in the lower back from standing long periods

 - Riding or sitting in the car for a long period can flare up facets

 - Increased pain with extended standing, sweeping/mopping, or washing dishes

 If you are suffering from facet joint syndrome or low back pain, and it is impacting your daily routine, work, or general quality of life, we can help you.
 At the International Spine Institute, our surgeon Dr. Marco Rodriguez, routinely treats patients suffering from facet joint pain.
 With proper diagnosis and conservative treatment, including physical therapy, many patients get better without surgical intervention.
-However, when sciatica does not resolve with conservative care, Dr. Rodriguez has had great success treating this painful condition with least invasive spine surgery.
-To see if you are a candidate for least invasive spine surgery, fill out our pain evaluation form, and submit your most recent MRI.
+However, when sciatica does not resolve with conservative care, Dr. Rodriguez has had great success in treating this painful condition with least invasive spine surgery.
+To see if you are a candidate for a least invasive spine surgery, fill out our pain evaluation form, and submit your most recent MRI.
 Our staff will call you and gladly help you through the process of getting a Free MRI Review.

 Do you know someone who could benefit from this information?